andrewosh/multi-append-tree/README.md

 multi-append-tree is a wrapper around an [append-tree](https://github.com/mafintosh/append-tree) that supports nesting other append-trees within the main tree (or multi-append-trees).
 Tree, tree, tree:

 1. Lightweight __forking__ and __layering__ operations are supported through a `parents` relationship.
-If an entry can't be found in the main tree, the search will recurse into all parents.
+If an entry can't be found in the main tree, the search will traverse into all parents.
 2. Cross-tree __symlinking__ (of both live and versioned trees) is supported through special `Link` entries.

 No external indexing is required, and subtrees are instantiated dynamically when first needed.

-Oh, and since multiple parents are allowed, `get` or `list` operations might return conflicting entries -- resolution is left to you!
+Since multiple parents are allowed, `get` or `list` operations might return conflicting entries -- resolution is left to you!
 This might be confusing, but allowing for multiple parents is useful during merges.

 ### Installation
 `npm i multi-append-tree`